 Ageing on the bench is conducted by following the standard diesel bench cycle (SDBC) for the number of regenerations/desulphurisation’s calculated from the bench ageing duration (BAD) equation.

 2.3.2.2.
 Standard Diesel Bench Cycle (SDBC).
 Standard bench ageing is conducted following the SDBC.
 The SDBC shall be run for the period of time calculated from the bench ageing duration (BAD) equation.
-The SDBC is described in Appendix 2 of this annex.
+The SDBC is described in Appendix 2 to this annex.